jolyonb/olxcleaner/errors.md

 - `NonFlatURLName`: A `url_name` pointer uses colon notation to point to a subdirectory.
 While partially supported, this is not recommended.

-- `ObjectNotFound`: The policy file references an object that doesn't exist.
+- `PolicyRefNotFound`: The policy file references an object that doesn't exist.

 - `PossibleHTMLPointer`: This HTML tag looks like it isn't a pointer tag, but a file exists that it could be trying to point to.